hlovatt/Concurrency-Utilities/README.md

 Subscribers, as well as conforming to `Subscribe`, also extend `Future` and are therefore a type of future (see above).
 The `get`, `cancel`, and `status` methods from `Future` behave as expected.
 In particular `get` gives access to the value of the subscriber, if any, and waits for the subscriber to complete.

-To simplify connecting producers, to processors, to subscribers the operator `~>` is defined, that is the Tilde (not Minus) followed by the Greater Than characters.
-This was chosen because the Tilde looks like an 's' on its side and the operator establishes a subscription, because the Tilde is wavey and therefore represnents who the flow of items adjusts dynamically, and the Greater Than indicates the direction of flow.
+To simplify connecting producers, to processors, to subscribers the operator `~~>` is defined, that is the Tilde (not Minus) followed by the Greater Than characters.
+This was chosen because the Tilde looks like an 's' on its side and the operator establishes a subscription, because the Tilde is wavy and therefore represents who the flow of items adjusts dynamically, and the Greater Than indicates the direction of flow.

 Hello World using this library is: